codedx/srm-k8s/docs/DeploymentGuide.md

 5. Apply any configuration changes required to allow a cluster workload to reach your external database instance over the network.

-## External Web Database Pre-work - RDS Authentication
+## External Web Database Pre-work - RDS IAM Authentication

 If you plan to have the SRM web application authenticate to an AWS RDS database via AWS IAM workload identity, follow the steps in this section after completing the [instance configuration](#external-web-database-pre-work---instance-configuration).